Ecuador–Iran relations

-Ecuador - Iran relations refer to foreign relations between Ecuador and Iran.
+Ecuador–Iran relations refer to foreign relations between the Republic of Ecuador and the Islamic Republic of Iran.
 During the presidencies of Rafael Correa and Mahmoud Ahmadinejad in the 21st century, relations between the two countries were restored and strengthened.
-Amongst these closer ties, both countries established embassies in each other's capitals.
+Iran has an embassy in Quito; while Ecuador closed its embassy in Tehran in 1978 prior to the Iranian Revolution.

 History

 The Venezuelan government, as represented by President Hugo Chávez, helped foster ties between Iran and Ecuador.

 In a December 2008 visit to Tehran, Ecuadorian President Rafael Correa signed several agreements.
 Correa announced that both countries would open embassies in each other's capitals by January 2009.

 As a result of the diplomatic conflict with Colombia over the raid of an alleged FARC camp in Ecuador, Correa is reported to have discussed the possibility of an arms deal with Iran.
 As a member of ALBA, Correa participated in a joint declaration of support to the Iranian government in June 2009.

 Military relations

 Due to the new approach in foreign policy under Correa, Ecuador looked to non-tradition partners for their arms supplies.
 While Ecuador was the first foreign country to buy arms for Indian weapons manufacturers, it also looked to Iran to procure armaments.
 Due to the 2008 Andean diplomatic crisis with Colombia, Correa said Ecuador had "a very serious problem on the northern border with Colombia, an irresponsible government that does not take care of its border.
 We need to equip ourselves… Iran can supply us and help us with credit."